datalab-org/datalab/INSTALL.md

 *datalab* is intended to be deployed on a persistent server accessible on the web that can act as a data management platform for a group of researchers.
 The instructions below outline how to make a development installation on your local machine.
-We strongly recommend using the [Docker setup instructions](#deployment-with-docker) if you are deploying for use in production.
+We strongly recommend following the [deployment instructions](deployment.md) (or [here](https://the-datalab.readthedocs.io/en/latest/deployment) if you are reading this directly on GitHub) if you are deploying for use in production; these instructions may also be useful for developers who want to use Docker to create a reproducible development environment.

 This repository consists of two components: